Luvslo/burrito-adventure/readme.md

 2. Navigate to the root directory of the project in which ever CLI shell you are using and run the command: __composer install__.
 3. Create a local server __in the /web directory__ within the project folder using the command: __php -S localhost:8000__ (assuming you are using a mac).
 4. Open the directory http://localhost:8000 in any standard web browser.
-5. Open http://localhost:8080/phpmyadmin and import ../burritos.sql.zip.
+5. Open http://localhost:8080/phpmyadmin and, using the username:root and password:root, create a new database called 'burritos' and import ../burritos.sql.zip (from the project directory) into it.

 ## Known Bugs